These 11 innovative fundamental technologies are shaping the future of ecommerce

 - Linda Dauriz, CEO, Tiger of Sweden

-Many of the largest marketplaces are already gaining the edge with these fundamental technologies, so it makes good sense to piggyback off their investments.
-If a marketplace or platform offers AR and 3D content or apps, ensure you offer the right 3D content for your products.
+Many of the largest global marketplaces are already using the technologies mentioned above, so it makes good sense to piggyback off their investments.